 On-campus housing is required and thus guaranteed for all full-time freshmen and sophomore students.

 Junior and Senior students may apply for a third and fourth year of on campus housing during Housing Selection that begins in the fall.

 When can I move into my room?

 New students are scheduled to move into the residence halls on Friday, August 26, 2016.
 We will notify you of the appropriate move-in time when you receive your housing assignment in early August.

 New students cannot request to arrive early, unless they are part of a pre-orientation program, in-season athletic team or a specificlly pre-approved group.
 Please plan on arriving on your assigned move-in date.
 If you need to make travel arrangements prior to the when assignments are made, you should make your arrangements to arrive on Saturday.

 Can I request a specific residence hall to live in?

-Freshmen housing assignments are generated by computer, based on the answers on the Living Preference Questionnaire, and are carefully reviewed by Housing staff.
+Freshmen housing assignments are generated by computer, based on the answers on the Living Preference Questionnaire, and are carefully reviewed by the Office of Residential Living.
 Requests to live in specific residence halls will not be considered unless there is a religious or health reason for requesting a particular hall, (such as need for a private bath).
 Please indicate that reason to us in a separate email to email@example.com.
 Separate documentation may be required.

 It is our experience that students place more value on the friendships made in the residence hall than on the hall's location.